lakhan47/Firebase-firestore/README.md

 # Firebase-firestore
-This repository contains simple project build using firebase database, just for learning purpose.
+This repository contains simple project build using firebase firestire database, just for learning purpose.